 Here are the six main components of a refrigeration system;

 The capacity control system regulates the power and energy consumption, although it can also manage dehumidification or decrease compressor cycling.
 The on/off cycling of the compressor is the simplest form of capacity control.

 2. THERMOSTATIC EXPANSION VALVE (TXV)

-This device also helps to separate the high pressure and the low pressure sides of an air conditioning system.
+This device also helps to separate the high pressure and the low-pressure sides of an air conditioning system.

 This device can extract heat from the refrigerant.
 Fans placed above the condenser unit draw air over the condenser coils.
-The temperature of condensation should range from around -12°C to -1°C; vapour will be cooled until it becomes a liquid refrigerant again, whereby it will retain some heat.
+The temperature of condensation should range from around -12°C to -1°C; vapor will be cooled until it becomes a liquid refrigerant again, whereby it will retain some heat.

 The main purpose of the evaporator is to remove unwanted heat from the product through liquid refrigerants.
 The liquid refrigerant must be at a low-pressure.
-This low-pressure can be determined by two factors – one is the heat being absorbed from the product to the liquid refrigerant and the other is the removal of low-pressure vapour by the compressor.
+This low-pressure can be determined by two factors – one is the heat being absorbed from the product to the liquid refrigerant and the other is the removal of low-pressure vapor by the compressor.